Seattle Christian Homeschool Co-op 2023 - 2024 Family Handbook

-Lunch is eaten in the CCC Fellowship Hall, in the courtyard, or in room 107.
+Lunch Policy : Lunch is eaten in the CCC Fellowship Hall, in the courtyard, or room 105.
 Food should not be eaten in other rooms, unless it is part of a class activity.
 Lunch items should be packed up or disposed of, as appropriate, before leaving the lunch area.
 Please do not take food upstairs.

 Lunches may be stored on the buffet table along the east wall of the Fellowship Hall.
 At the end of lunch, please wipe down the table and chairs your family used.
 Wipes are available near the sink in the Fellowship Hall.
-If you plan on eating lunch in rooms 103 or 106 please have your area cleaned up and vacated by 12:20pm, so the block C teachers have time for set-up.
+If you plan on eating lunch in room 105 please have your area cleaned up and vacated by 12:20pm, so the block C teachers have time for set-up.

 Students with Special Needs

-Our co-op is not set up to accommodate students with special needs for the following reasons:
+Seattle Christian Homeschool Co-op is not equipped to accommodate students with special needs, for the following reasons:

-If your student has a special need that teachers should be aware of, please be sure to let your teachers know.
+If your student has a special need that teachers should be aware of, please notify your Age Group Coordinator.

 Non-familial children who accompany a family to co-op: